merajafnan/DevOps_Projects/README.md

-# DevOps_Projects - Check Different branches for various projects
+# DevOps_Projects - Check different branches for various projects
+# Manual attached in each branch for step by step guide for deployment

 Technologies